groovycode-xyz/taschengeld/PROJECT_STATUS.md

 ## Project Structure

-The project structure has been updated to follow Next.js 13+ conventions with the App Router.
-Key directories include:
+The project follows the Next.js 13+ conventions with the App Router.
+Below is a detailed overview of the key directories:

 - `/app`: Contains the main application logic and page components.
-- `/components`: Houses reusable React components.
+  - `/lib`: Houses utility functions and database connection logic.
-- `/types`: Stores TypeScript type definitions.
+  - `/types`: Stores TypeScript type definitions for consistent data structures.
+  - `/components`: Contains reusable React components used across the application.
+- `/components`: Reusable UI components that are used in various parts of the application.
+  - `Button.tsx`: A styled button component.
+  - `Header.tsx`: The application header component.
-- `/mocks`: Contains mock data for development and testing.
+- `/mocks`: Contains mock data for development and testing purposes.
+  - `mockDb.ts`: Mock database functions simulating backend interactions.
+- `/tests`: Includes unit and integration tests to ensure code reliability.
+  - `userRepository.test.ts`: Tests for user repository functions.
+- `/public`: Static assets like images, icons, and fonts.
+- `/styles`: Global and component-specific styles.
+- `/pages`: Next.js page components for routing.

 ## Git Commit Preparation Process